practicingruby/stack_wars/README.md

-Stack Wars is an abstract board game currently being developed by Gregory Brown.
+Stack Wars is an abstract board game currently being developed by Gregory Brown (@seacreature)

 The game itself can be played on Chess or Go board as long as you have some stackable objects available to you (coins or bingo markers work fine).
 However,